 Using the line labeled “the block cutting line” Cut down this line firmly, cutting through all the layers of fabric.
 Take care to be mindful where the blade is and not to cut yourself.

 Next flip the template over and rotate it 90 degrees counter clockwise.
 The tine edge is now touching the right edge of the fabric.
 See how the block etched into the ruler is there to show you the block?

 Move the ruler, the corner block is now cut out. remove the block, it is not needed.

 Repeat this process so all 4 corners of the blanket have the block cut out.
 The blanket is now ready for the ties to be cut.

 Step 3 – Cut the ties to the no sew Fleece Blanket using the template

-Using Fleece Fun’s Tie blanket ruler – lay the bottom on the edge of the fabric, with the left side lined up with the edge of where the corner block was cut.
+Using Fleece Fun’s Tie blanket ruler – lay the bottom on the edge of the fabric, with the Right or Left side lined up with the edge of where the corner block was cut.